alokmenghrajani/ctfd-timed-releases-plugin/README.md

 ## Limitations

-* only supports timed releases of the challenges.
+* Only supports timed releases of the challenges.
 Hints aren't supported.
-* once set, can't remove a timed release.
+* Once set, a timed release can't be removed.
+A workaround is to set the date in the past.
+* This plugin doesn't play nice with plugins which extend Challenge.
+E.g. don't use it with DynamicValueChallenge.

 ## Developer notes